-Caramelised apples wrapped in puff pastry makes the best tart Tatins.
-These individual ones are designed to be easy but impressive enough for a dinner party.
-The cider-caramel sauce is a delicious finishing touch.
+Caramelised apples wrapped in puff pastry make a great dessert.
+These individual tarte tatins are designed to be easy but impressive enough for a dinner party.
+The cider-caramel sauce is a delicious finishing touch with a twist.

-Friands, mini French-style muffins made with ground almonds are so easy to make.
+Friands are mini French-style muffins with ground almonds and are so easy to make.
 Follow this simple recipe and treat your friends and family to these pretty, ricotta and fruit-filled delights.

 Making your own soufflés from scratch might seem a bit daunting but if you follow this detailed recipe carefully, yours will be perfect.
-The rich prune and Armagnac soufflé is served with a boozy Armagnac custard.
+This rich version is served with a boozy Armagnac custard.

-This classic French chocolate tart is a little effort to make, but the results are spectacular.
-It makes a great Christmas centrepiece too, with a dusting of snowy icing sugar.
-If you can’t find Gianduja, you can buy it online at savoria.co.uk or theitaliangourmet.co.uk.
+This classic French-style chocolate tart is a little effort to make, but the results are spectacular.

 Check out this indulgent recipe with boozy banana and bourbon sauce.
 This quick and easy recipe, inspired by French crêpes, makes a fun sweet treat to serve at gatherings with friends and family.